pl4ds/pl4ds-shonan-meeting-2019-book/chapters/chapter01/outline.md

   - point-to-point vs broadcast communication
   - large number of processes (swarm / sensor networks)
   - line-of-sight / limite range (gossip protocol)

+## Open Research Questions

+Discrete vs continuous systems
+- Process algebra, actors, and others model discrete systems.
+- Differential equations, calculus, and others model the physical world.
+- How to incorporate continuous time and space into concurrency models?
+- How to go beyond bi-simulation and observational equivalence to reason about continuous systems?

+Cyber-physical systems have a hardware (physical) and a software (cyber) component.
+- How to model SW/HW interface?
+- Are real-time properties properly modeled?
+- How to tackle complexity via abstraction without losing key properties?
+(Translucency vs black box approaches)
+- How to verify infinite-space systems?

+Dealing with uncertainty
+- Stochastic nature of cyber-physical systems, e.g., weather, requires probabilistic approach.
+- Are heterogeneous latencies, failure modes properly accounted for?
+- How to accurately model, quantify, propagate uncertainty?
+- Need for statistical reasoning libraries suitable for interactive/automated proof assistants.

+Modal logics and reasoning
+- Is first-order logic sufficient to reason about cyber-physical systems?
+- Are spatial logics, temporal logics, and combinations thereof better suited for specifying and reasoning about CPS?
+- What are their expressive power?
+Are there efficient decision procedures?
+(SAT modulo theory approaches?)

+Robust control
+- Can we reason about properties of feedback loop control systems incorporating the above (hybrid, SW/HW/Network, uncertainty/failures, modal logics/reasoning)?

+AI and data-driven systems
+- As more CPS are model-driven and more models are data-driven, how can we trust these systems?
+Are there inherent theoretical limits to dynamic data-driven applications and systems? (e.g., Cramer-Rao lower bounds, etc.)